pesto-students/wfm-frontend-f2-beta/README.md

 - [@Megha vashist](meghvashist@gmail.com)

 <br/>

 ## License

-Distributed under the MIT License.
+Distributed under the MIT License.See LICENSE for more information.